-When it comes to dealing with and coping with divorce.
-The terms independent and codependent get thrown around an awful lot.
-In fact, many people don’t know the difference between these two terms.
+When it comes to dealing with and coping with divorce, the terms independent and codependent get thrown around an awful lot.
+Many people are unaware of the distinction between these two terms.
 They assume that since they are going through a divorce.

 They are automatically becoming codependent – or vice versa.
-Learn more about this dynamic relationship here in order to figure out.
+Learn more about this dynamic relationship here to gain a deeper understanding.

-Maybe you\’re independent, maybe not.
-Maybe someone else is depending on you, maybe not.
-A number of factors—like age, finances and where your kids live—can affect what makes a person truly independent.
+Maybe you’re independent, maybe not.
+Perhaps someone else is depending on you, maybe not.
+Several factors, such as age, finances, and where your kids live, can impact what makes a person truly independent.

-But here\’s one fact that can help clear things up: If divorce or breakups are in your future, now\’s probably a good time to start preparing for them emotionally (and financially).
+However, here’s one fact that can help clarify things: If divorce or breakups are in your future, now is a good time to start preparing for them emotionally (and financially).

 Stop Being Co-dependent and Get Your Life Back

-It’s important to recognize codependency as a behavior and how it can negatively impact your life.
+It’s essential to recognise codependency as a behaviour and understand how it can negatively impact your life.

 To be co-dependent means that your identity is closely connected to someone else.